superDross/ticket.vim/README.md

 ## Limitations

-- The organisation and storage of the session files depends upon the repo & git branch pairing name being unique.
+- The organisation and storage of the branch based session files depends upon the repo & git branch pairing name being unique.

 - Only works within \*NIX based systems.